seattleflu/website/README.md

     ```

     There are two parts working together in this code that load your React app.
-    1. The `div id`, `target-dom-element`, is the target DOM element specified by your React app's `app.js` file.
-This is the `div` where your app will render.
+    1. `<div id="target-dom-element">` is the target element expected by your React app's `src/index.js` file, which you adjusted in the previous step.
+This is the element in which your app will render.
-    2. The `script` tag near the bottom of the file.
-       The `src` specifies which JavaScript bundle will be loaded among those declared in the main application `app.js`.
+    2. The `<script>` tag near the bottom of the file specifies which JavaScript bundle will be loaded from your React app's `dist/js/` directory.

+5. Create a new file under `routes/`, following the convention of naming the newly created file after the desired path to your new webpage.

+        touch routes/my-component.js

+    Paste the following code into the newly created JavaScript file:

+    ```js
+        var express = require('express')
+        var router = express.Router()

+        router.get('/', function (req, res, next) {
+        res.render('my-component', { title: 'My Component Page' })
+        })

+        module.exports = router
+    ```

+    Now the `GET` endpoint is ready to serve the home page of our newly created React app.

+6. Next, open up `app.js` from the current directory.
+   At the top of the page, import your newly created router from step 5.

+    ```js
+        var myComponentRouter = require('./routes/my-component')
+    ```

+   Then add a path to the static, bundled JavaScript files.

+    ```js
+        app.use(express.static(path.join(__dirname, 'my-component/dist/js')))
+    ```

+   After that, add a new path to your new webpage with `app.use()`.

+    ```js
+        app.use('/my-component', myComponentRouter)
+    ```

-9. You're done!
+7. You're done!
 From the top-level directory, run

+        npm run build
-        npm run start
+        npm start

+   and then open up <http://localhost:8080/my-component>.
+   You should see the placeholder React content render.
+   Now you're ready to build out the React subapp.

 ## Season one / 2018–19